Serving all people by providing personalized health and wellness through exemplary care, education and research.

 ERLOTINIB (er LOE ti nib) is a medicine that targets proteins in cancer cells and stops the cancer cells from growing.
 It is used to treat non-small cell lung cancer and pancreatic cancer.

 Take erlotinib tablets by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take this medicine on an empty stomach, at least 1 hour before or 2 hours after food.
 Do not take with food.
-Taking this drug with food may increase your chance of developing side effects.
-Do not take your medicine more often than directed.
+Do not take with grapefruit juice.
+Take your medicine at regular intervals.
+Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.